 1. Control incoming material

-Develop and maintain a way to quantitatively evaluate the state of your material surfaces when they come into your facility or into the assembly process.
-Suppose you don’t have precise knowledge of the chemical properties of the materials coming from suppliers or from other places within your company.
+Develop and maintain a way to quantitatively evaluate the state of your material surfaces when they come into your facility or the assembly process.
+Suppose you don’t have precise knowledge of the chemical properties of the materials from suppliers or other places within your company.
 How can you appropriately clean or treat them?
 Having a baseline to understand what next steps are required is critical, not to have to guess downstream.

 2. Optimize and Maintain Surface Preparation Equipment